Megaoski/True-Racing-Game/README.md

 DOWN - BREAK/REVERSE
 LEFT - TURN LEFT
 RIGHT - TURN RIGHT
-R - RESTART FROM THE BEGINNING
-Y- CHANGE CAMERA VIEW
+R - RESTART FROM THE BEGINNING (Only if you have at least 1 life) Y- CHANGE CAMERA VIEW

 Enjoy!

+If your lives get to 0, you have to close the game and start again.

 PS: